-Poorly ventilated premises will potentially expose occupants to a higher concentration of airborne pathogens, and the risk will increase with a greater amount of time spent in such an environment.

-The risk of airborne C19 infection to staff and customers can be reduced by:
+Poorly ventilated premises will potentially expose occupants to a higher concentration of airborne pathogens.
+The risk will increase the longer the time spent in such an environment.
+The risk of airborne COVID-19 infection to staff and customers can be reduced by:

-- 1. Minimise the numbers of people inside the premises at any one time. - 2.
-Ensure working areas have a natural air flow where possible keep windows and ventilation points open as much as possible. - 3.
-Reducing risk of contact spread through regular handwashing, surface cleaning and reducing deposition of infectious particles.
+- Minimising the numbers of people inside the premises at any one time. - Ensuring working areas have a natural air flow where possible keep windows and ventilation points open as much as possible. - Reducing risk of contact spread through regular handwashing, surface cleaning and reducing deposition of infectious particles.

 General advice is to increase the air supply and exhaust ventilation, supplying as much outside air as is reasonably possible.
 The underlying principle is to dilute and remove airborne pathogens as much as possible, exhausting them to the outside air and reducing the chance that they can become deposited on surfaces or inhaled by room users.
 Recirculation/transfer of air from one room to another should be avoided unless this is the only way of providing adequately high ventilation to all occupied rooms.

 In areas and zones where there is no direct supply of outside air then consideration should be given to prohibiting access to these spaces by building users, especially where it is likely that they would be occupying such a space for considerable lengths of time (longer than 30 minutes).
 This may include basement rooms or storage areas which rely on infiltration of air from other spaces.
 The key actions are:

-- 1. Understand your ventilation system - 2.
-Run your ventilation at higher volume flow rate; this may require changes to CO2 set points (for both mechanical ventilation and automated windows) - 3.
-Avoid recirculation/transfer of air from one room to another unless this is the only way of providing adequately high ventilation to all occupied rooms - 4.
-Recirculation of air within a single room through the use of ceiling and desk fans, where this is complemented by an outdoor air supply, is acceptable where no other form of ventilation is possible.
+- Understand your ventilation system. - Run your ventilation at higher volume flow rate; this may require changes to CO2 set points (for both mechanical ventilation and automated windows). - Avoid recirculation/transfer of air from one room to another unless this is the only way of providing adequately high ventilation to all occupied rooms. - Recirculation of air within a single room through the use of ceiling and desk fans, where this is complemented by an outdoor air supply, is acceptable where no other form of ventilation is possible.